Parenting Plan Solutionget your free case evaluation

 A custodial parent is not entitled to refuse visitation for any reason other than the safety or security of the children.
 If the visiting spouse turns up in a drugged, drunken or agitated condition, denial of visitation would be considered reasonable.
 However, excuses such as “Johnny is too sick” or “Sue does not want to see you” would often not be legitimate reasons and would entitle the complaining party to return to court to seek relief.

-If you have had problems with visitation orders, you are urged to seek a competent and experienced Family Law Attorney.
+If you have had problems with visitation orders, you are urged to seek a competent and experienced family law firm.
+Contact Fernandez & Karney today.